 Annual Winter Gathering

-At the end of year NAIVC has been able to give back to the community by providing an Annual Christmas Gathering, featuring a full buffet banquet, toys, and entertainment.
+At the end of year NAIVC has been able to give back to the community by providing an Annual Winter Gathering.
 Each December volunteers assemble to help provide this alcohol and drug free family event.
 Toy donations are sought through out the year for this event.
 If you have toys or a monetary gift you, or your company, would like to donate please contact our center at 330-714-4929.

 Community Events, Activities

 Throughout the year NAIVC conducts a number of fundraising and outreach events.
 Please ask to be included on our emailing list to be kept updated on these type activities and events.
 Email request to Info@NAIVC.org

 When available Native American of various Nations, and United States War Veterans stand available to share information about their heritage, traditions, and history to all social networks, and to represent NAIVC at local community functions, parades, and events.
 Please contact 330-596-2482 for availability.
 Please note - adequate time must be given for presentations to be scheduled; and in order to cover time and mileage a fee may be required for certain functions, events, and/or requests.

 NAIVC Cultural Connection Program